-But considering the facts that this form of direct marketing has always been effective, it continues to grow in popularity and is used on a regular basis by top businesses and government departments, it may be a mistake to discount it when planning your next marketing campaign.
-According to Leaflet Distribution Team £12m is contributed to UK businesses every week via leaflet drops.
+However, on the other hand, considering the fact that this form of direct marketing has always been effective, it continues to grow in popularity and is used on a regular basis by top businesses and government departments, it may be a mistake to discount it when planning your next marketing campaign.
+According to Leaflet Distribution Team, £12m is contributed to UK businesses every week via leaflet drops.
 Could you be missing a trick?
-Let’s see what exactly we’re talking about here.
+Let's see how successful leaflet drops really are...

 What is a leaflet drop?

 Leaflets, pamphlets, flyers, handbills, circulars, advertisements and other variations on a theme, describe the small piece of printed paper used to hand out or send directly to potential customers.
 The ‘drop’ is the planned and targeted process of transferring large numbers of leaflets to the chosen recipients; it is also referred to as leaflet delivery, flyer distribution, flyer delivery, letterbox marketing and door drop marketing.